ryanbughuang/Assignment-of-2019-Spring-QBS/README.md

 Assign7: over-dispersion, gamma-Poisson GLM, multilevel model, varying effect model

+## Project
-Final project: YouBike Demand Forecasting using Hidden Markov Model with Poisson GLM
+Project: YouBike Demand Forecasting using Hidden Markov Model with Poisson GLM

+>Given Taipei YouBike renting data of January 2016.
+Please explore these data, combining what you have learned in class, college, and graduate school, to find out business insight.